Ace Frehley: Death

-Autobiography
+Personal life

+Frehley was married to Jeanette Trerotola from 1976 until his death, but they legally separated in 1985.
+The couple had a daughter, Monique, in 1980.
+During the 2000s and 2010s Frehley was in a relationship with musician Rachael Gordon, who contributed lyrics to his 2014 album Space Invader, and he in turn produced her album Paper Doll.
+After their breakup in 2019, Gordon filed a domestic violence restraining order against Frehley in San Diego County.
+His last relationship was with Lara Cove, whom he met in a Kiss fan convention in 2018, and would move in with her in New Jersey until they split up in 2024.

+Frehley started drinking at the age of 13, and struggled with alcoholism and substance abuse for decades.
+He only became sober in 2006, after a worrying call from his daughter prompted Frehley to seek the help of his Alcoholics Anonymous sponsor.

-Ace Frehley released his autobiography, No Regrets – A Rock 'N' Roll Memoir, on November 1, 2011.
+Frehley released his autobiography, No Regrets – A Rock 'N' Roll Memoir, on November 1, 2011.
 The autobiography was authored by Frehley, Joe Layden, and John Ostrosky, and published through Gallery Books, a subdivision of Simon & Schuster.
 The book entered The New York Times Best Seller list in the hardcover non-fiction category at No. 10.

 Technique

 In a 2009 interview with Rock N Roll Experience Magazine, Frehley said, "I'm an anomaly, I'm an un-schooled musician, I don't know how to read music, but I'm one of the most famous guitar players in the world, so go figure."

 "I play guitar in such an unorthodox way," he told Guitar World in 1996.
 "I've never taken a guitar lesson.
 One of our assistants brought it to my attention a few months ago that, sometimes, when I play chords, my thumb is on the fretted side of the neck.
 I have no idea why or how I do it, but I do."
 Paul Stanley added, "I remember a time early on when Ace and I would play, and I would do vibrato with my hand, and Ace would get vibrato by shaking his whole arm against the neck of the guitar [laughs]."